Graduate Diploma in Occupational Health and Safety

 Details

-The course is taught in block mode during one week before the start of each semester at the RMIT City campus, with online support and weekly online tutorials.
-All lectures and materials are provided online.
+Your subjects in the Graduate Diploma in Occupational Health and Safety are taught in block mode for one week before the start of each semester requiring in-person attendance at the RMIT city campus, with weekly tutorials, consultation, and support provided online.
+All lecture materials are provided online.

-In some courses there is a need for practical use of instrumentation to measure workplace hazards, and this is done incorporated into the teaching week.
+In some subjects there may be need for practical demonstration and use of instruments to measure workplace hazards, as incorporated into the teaching week.
 RMIT has a purpose-built OHS laboratory containing the latest measurement equipment.

 RMIT is committed to providing you with an education that strongly links formal learning with professional or vocational practice.